nymlab/trusted-crypto-asset/README.md

 In this scenario, the business logic for the validation is mainly n charge of the vc-verifier contractl leaving to the trusted crypto asset issuer a minimum impact in terms of validation.

 #### Transaction Execution strategies
-assuming we have a sender and a receiver, the validation strategy of a transfer of TCA from sender to receiver may be implemented in at least two different way:
+Assuming we have a sender and a receiver, the validation strategy of a transfer of TCA from sender to receiver may be implemented in at least two different way:
 - validation of the sender: in this case, only the sender is required to provide a verifiable prooof at time of transfer, and no validation is applier to the receiver.
 The receiver won't' be able to spend their token unless their provide a verifiable proof.
 - validation of both sender and receiver: in this case, in order to validate both the subjects, the transaction is split in two sub transactions:
   - sender execute allowance in favour of receiver, up to a specific amount